 The cross is the only answer.
 True spirituality accepts the crucifixion of the flesh by the cross.
 We please God by accepting his evaluation of human nature and depend wholly on grace.

 We should beware of legalistic piety.
-Those who go around looking pious are liable to lie about other things too!
-We can appear to others as godly but at the same time sin can rage inwardly.
-Anger, vengeance and resentment inside can fill our minds and no one can know it.
+Those who look pious are liable to lie about other things too!
+We can appear to others as godly, but at the same time, sin can rage inwardly.
+Anger, vengeance, and resentment inside can fill our minds, and no one can know it.
 We cannot regulate the internal by externals.
 The only way we can conquer the inward life is by the life that Christ gives.

 The famous Bible teacher H.A.
 Ironside struggled with pride.
-After a period of struggle he went to a friend for advice about how to deal with this pride.
-Someone counseled him to put signs on his front and back with large written Bible verses about pride.
-He was to carry them throughout the city streets calling out these verses.
-This was designed to abolish his pride.
+After a period of struggle, he went to a friend for advice about dealing with this pride.
+This man counseled him to put signs on his front and back with large Bible verses about pride.
+He was to carry them throughout the city streets, calling out these verses.
+This act was an attempt to abolish his pride.
 Dr. Ironside said that he followed that advice.
 When he finished, his first thought was, “There is no other person in this area dedicated enough to do such a thing!!!”